joez2450/sep11-freedom-project/blog/entry06.md

 # Entry 6
 ##### 5/16/25

 Ever since the last blog, I have modified my MVP with Kyle with Beyond MVP suggestions that were given to us during a gallery walk activity in class.
+The most called for feature was checkpoints.

+Kyle and I thought out how to exactly make a checkpoint.
+We came up with an idea to use conditionals to receive an input from the user as to which level they wanted to go to.
+However, we wanted to also make it so that a user could only teleport back to either a level they are currently on or previously achieved.

+Working together on this feature, Kyle created a new variable `levelWhat` which asked a user the prompt of which level they wanted to restart at.
+We added `parseInt` to convert the user's string response to an integer to compare it later on using operators.
+We then added a new conditional that checked if `levelWhat` was either greater than or equal to `stageScore`, which stored the level index.
+If the condition was satified, a `go` function would run bringing a user back into the game scene.
+We set the `levelIdx` to be `levelWhat - 1` since it acts as an array and the levels were organized based on zero based index counting.
+We also set the `coinScore` to zero and `stageScore` to `levelWhat` to reset the coin counter and match the level that the user desires to go back to.

+After we completed the checkpoint, we created presentation slides that included our purpose of the game, process, challenges, and takeaways.
+For the in-class presentation, Kyle and I created a plethora of slides, trying to keep each of them short yet concise and meaningful.
+Towards the Expo showcase, we edited our slides and hid some from the presentation mode so that the presentation was short and could fit within the 1 minute timer and conveyed our main points.

 ### EDP